DandelionSprout/DandelionSprout/README.md

 For a newspaper-interview-esque Q&A that probably no one asked for, read on below:

 * Favourite food: Microwave chicken, I guess.
 The only thing I have energy to make.
+On days where I feel better, I like me some German-style chicken fricassée, or various chips-and-sauce meals.
 * Favourite drink: Coca-Cola Vanilla.
 With sugar.
+[On the rocks with ice](https://tv.nrk.no/serie/montreux/1985/FUHA02008984/avspiller).
 Often the only nutrition I can obtain if I feel ill.
-* Favourite TV show: No longer sure.
-Ran out of meaningful things to watch.
+* Favourite TV show: Netflix's <i>Bad Sport</i> was pretty splendid.
 * Favourite movie: None.
+I've got good enough movie memory that I can't just casually rewatch a movie on a dime.
 * Favourite videogame genres: Racing and Sims 3.
+Also likes a bit of Ratchet & Clank.
-* Listens to: S-pop (My term for Scandinavian-origin pop/techno/country), compilated at https://www.deezer.com/playlist/4419236002.
+* Listens to: S-pop (My term for Nordic-origin pop/techno/country), compilated at https://www.deezer.com/playlist/4419236002.
 * Love of my life: None.
+Lost the ability to love in 2020-21.
 * Children: None (Voluntarily sterilised).
 * Avatar source: An OC for the original Lalaloopsy Nickelodeon cartoon I tried to draw.
 I'm far from being ArtStation or Pixiv levels of good.
 * Work environment: An allround multimedia quasi-workstation PC with Windows 11.
-MX Blue keyboard, sideheld Evoluent mouse, AOC AGON 1440p 160Hz IPS monitor in portrait mode, 5.1 surround (emulating 5.1) with 3 pairs of USB speakers, 2 UPS batteries, a 10Gb Ethernet LAN setup, and 350/350 broadband.
+MX Blue keyboard, sideheld Evoluent mouse, AOC AGON 1440p 160Hz IPS monitor in portrait mode, 5.1 surround with 3 pairs of USB speakers, 2 UPS batteries, a 10Gb Ethernet LAN setup, and 500/500 FttH broadband.

-I became noticeably mentally damaged in January 2023 for reasons that still remain unclear, and have yet to come close to recovering.
+I became noticeably endurance-damaged in January 2023 for reasons that still remain unclear, and have yet to come close to recovering.
+Starting in December 2023, Voltaren tablets are dragging me out of zombie mode, but long-term stability remains to be determined; until such stability is ensured for sure, my teambuilding and workload capacities may be sub-standard.